Paper Presentation Discussion AssignmentFinal paper project – class presentation discussion

 • Technology comes with challenges for all of us, so do your best.
 Contact support if needed, improvise if needed.

-• The following week, watch all of your classmates' presentations and comment substantively to all of them (all, not just a few) or ask a question
+• The following week, watch all of your classmates' presentations and comment substantively to all of them.
+Yes all of them.

 Rubric